andreasoverland/borgsum/README.md

 For nbin

 hexdump -e '8/1 "%02X" " " 8/1 "%02X" " " 8/1 "%02X" " " 1/1 "%02X" " " 8/1 "%02X" "\n"'  level1.nbin

+### 2020.09.12 - try to rewrite engine to use stack + non-recursive